Amid68/Fake-News-Detection/data_analysis/EDA_ISOT/EDA_ISOT.md

     [('(s)', 409), ('(ACR)', 217), ('(id)', 174), ('(a)', 130), ('(R)', 109), ('(US)', 79), ('(D)', 74), ('(b)', 73), ('(DHS)', 64), ('(c)', 55)]

+This analysis reveals distinct patterns in how sources are cited:
+1. Real news predominantly cites "(Reuters)" with some political party abbreviations like "(SPD)" or "(CDU)"
+2. Fake news has different patterns, with many single-letter abbreviations like "(s)", "(a)", "(R)" that likely serve different purposes

+These differences in source citation patterns could also be learned by the model as shortcuts for classification.

 ## 5. Text Length Analysis

-I'll analyze the text length distribution for both real and fake news to identify any significant differences:
+I analyze the text length distribution for both real and fake news to identify any significant differences:

 ```python